 Wolves of the North Fork Valley

 This course will focus on the recovery and current status of wolves in Glacier National Park and the Northern Rocky Mountains.
-Since human behavior plays such an integral role in wolf recovery efforts, current wolf politics and western attitudes towards the wolf will be discussed and reviewed.
 We will spend time looking at and taking short hikes into wolf country on the west side of the Park.
-By the end of the course you will have a basic knowledge of wolf life history and characteristics, wolf ecology, an introduction to wolf research techniques, and an understanding of the complex politics surrounding wolf recovery in the area.
-Because of their secretive nature, it is unlikely that we will actually see or hear wolves on our field trip, although we should find evidence of their activities.
+By the end of the course you will have a basic knowledge of wolf life history and characteristics, wolf ecology, an introduction to wolf research techniques, and an understanding of the complex ideas surrounding wolf recovery in the area and globally.
+Because of their secretive nature, it is unlikely that we will actually see or hear wolves on our field trip, although we are likely to find evidence of their activities.

-Itinerary: After a brief introduction to each other and to the class, we will discuss basic wolf life-history data.
-We will look at slide programs and biological specimens (skulls, pelts, tracks), and discuss wolf ecology, history, and politics.
-We will head out (via GI vehicle) into good wolf habitat along the nearby Inside North Fork Road in Glacier NP, looking for clues of recent wolf activity, while further discussing wolf reintroduction and management programs.
+Itinerary: (subject to change) After a brief introduction to each other and to the class, we will discuss basic wolf life-history data.
+We will look at a presentation on biological specimens, and discuss wolf ecology, history, and policies.
+We will head out in the Glacier Institute van, into traditional wolf habitat along the nearby Inside North Fork Road in Glacier National Park, looking for clues of recent wolf activity, while further discussing wolf recovery and management of native and reintroduced populations.
 We will spend the entire day in the North Fork area of Glacier National Park where we’ll learn about the history and current status of the wolf packs that have resided here.
-We will also look at the 1988 Red Bench fire area and discuss its effects on wolf and prey habitat.
 Lunch will be in the field.
-We will observe other wildlife and plant species along the way, and we may find wolf tracks.
-We will return to Field Camp around 5 PM.
-This course will not be cancelled due to weather.
+We will observe and discuss other wildlife species along the way, and we may find wolf tracks and scats.
+The course will end by 4 p.m. and will not be cancelled due to weather.